-Rethink your usual gift wrapping methods to green up your holiday giving.
+Rethink your usual Christmas gift wrapping methods to green up your holiday giving.
 Think about it: Gift wrap is a product that is manufactured solely to be thrown away.
 No matter what gifts we choose for our family and friends, eco friendly gift wrapping ideas and creative packaging creates less waste.

 This time of year, consumerism tends to run a little rampant.